Production of Light Dark Particles from Nonlinear Compton Scattering Between Intense Laser and Muon or Proton Beam: Prospective sensitivity

 In this section, we show the prospective sensitivity of Compton scattering to DP or ALP coupling through the collision between laser pulse and muon or proton beam.
 The muon (proton) beam is supposed to have the energy of $E_{\rm Lab}=3.1$ GeV, 1 TeV or 10 TeV ($E_{\rm Lab}=8$ GeV, 1 TeV or 10 TeV).
 It collides with an intense laser beam of green light with $\omega=2.35$ eV~\cite{Bamber:1999zt,LUXE:2023crk} and the initial scattering angle as $\theta_{\rm Lab}=17^\circ$~\cite{Bamber:1999zt,LUXE:2023crk}.
 The dark particles are assumed to be lighter than $2m_e\approx 1~{\rm MeV}$.
 They are thus long-lived and become invisible in the experiment.
 We thus propose to search for the signal of single muon or proton with missing energy.
 Although this signal is quite common at colliders, the simulation of missing energy event production in laser experiments is beyond the scope of this theoretical work.
 Given the SM background calculated above, we require a $3\sigma$ observation based on the significance formula~\cite{ParticleDataGroup:2024cfk}

 where $S$ ($B$) denotes the number of signal (background) events.
 We assume integrated luminosity $\mathcal{L}=1~{\rm ab}^{-1}$ to get the sensitivity limits on dark particle couplings.
 A more detailed study of missing energy events in laser experiments is expected in future work.
+In the calculation of significance, only the irreducible contribution from SM with missing neutrinos is considered as the background.
+In principle, there can be other backgrounds from reducible processes.
+For instance, the photons in the nonlinear Compton scattering $\mu^+/\mathcal{P}\to \mu^+/\mathcal{P}+n\gamma$ are not recorded by the detector.
+When the energy threshold of electron-positron pair is achieved, the trident electron-positron pair production $\mu^+/\mathcal{P}\to \mu^+/\mathcal{P}+e^+e^-$ can also contribute to background if the electron-positron pair is misidentified in the detector.
+However, the contributions of all these processes are reducible and cannot dominate over the irreducible contribution.
+Considering only the irreducible background is sufficient for a primary estimation of the experimental sensitivity.

 Fig.~\ref{fig:Sen} shows the sensitivity of nonlinear Compton scattering to the kinetic mixing of DP $\epsilon$ (left panels) and the ALP coupling $g_{a\mu}$ or $g_{a\mathcal{P}}$ (right panels) from the collision between laser and muon (top panels) or proton (bottom panels) beam.
 The limits from other experiments are also shown for comparison.
 The limit of DP kinetic mixing can reach $\epsilon\sim 1.6 \times 10^{-7}$ ($1.4 \times 10^{-6}$) for muon (proton) beam and is independent of beam energy.
 One can see that the laser-induced process provides a complementary search of dark photon for $m_{\gamma_D}<1$ MeV, compared with other collider and beam dump experiments.